Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 NCModernist

 1950 - The John Ramsay House, 16 Pine Tree Road, Salisbury NC.
-Originally the address was 119 Pine Tree but it was changed by the Post Office.
+Originally 119 Pine Tree.
 Ramsay won an AIANC Merit Award for this house in 1955.
 Sold by Ramsay in 1981 to James F. and Gerry Hurley.
 James Hurley claims that after he moved in and made some minor changes.
 John Ramsey said Hurley had "messed up the house."
 Ron Morgan of Charlotte designed a master suite addition in the late 1990s that is sensitive to the original structure.
 Ramsay's son John points out that if this house was evaluated by today's LEED guidelines it would receive points for Site Selection, Reduced Site Disturbance, Storm Water Management, Landscape and Exterior Design to reduce Heat Islands, Water Efficient Landscaping, Resource Reuse, Local/ Regional Materials, Increase Ventilation Effectiveness, Daylight & Views, and Innovation in Design.
 Ramsay was clearly ahead of his time.
 As of 2021 still owned by Gerry Hurley.
 Color photos by Gray Stout.

 NCModernist